KurtSanders/STAmbientWeather/README.md

 ---

+#### :new: Updates
-#### *:new: Added **[Pushover™ Service](https://pushover.net/)** as an additional means for event notifications, along with SMS and ST Push.
-Pushover™ makes it easy to get real-time notifications on your Android, iPhone, iPad, and Desktop (Android Wear and Apple Watch, too!)*
+1. Added **[Pushover™ Service](https://pushover.net/)** as an additional means for event notifications, along with SMS and ST Push.
+Pushover™ makes it easy to get real-time notifications on your Android, iPhone, iPad, and Desktop (Android Wear and Apple Watch, too!)
+2. Added Hubitat™ compatible apps and drivers for alpha testing

 ### Description: